kaliatech/website-kaliatech/content/blogposts/2022/20220214-ref-testing.md

 ## Physical Hardware and Testing

-Projects involving hardware require additional considerations for testing.
+Projects involving native devices or other hardware require additional considerations for testing.
 Examples include:

 * Mobile devices (android and ios)
 * Microcontrollers
 * Embedded firmware
 * Networks
 * FPGA and PLC based automation machines
 * Etc

-Simulators and emulators can be helpful and a worthwhile investment when considering testing needs.
-Many scenarios, _that should be tested_, are difficult to replicate in a real world environments without some level of simulation/emulation.
+Simulators and emulators can be helpful and a worthwhile investment when considering hardware testing needs.
+Many scenarios, _that should be tested_, are difficult to replicate in a real world environments without some level of simulation or emulation.